do not run this command! It's for illustrative purposes only.

 If you are a participant in the Earlham Institute training course

 We store input data, scripts, references and outputs in the directories ~/nanomod_course_data, ~/nanomod_course_scripts, ~/nanomod_course_references and ~/nanomod_course_outputs respectively.
-Please make them if they do not exist using the mkdir command.

 Following along in the course